AquilaIrreale/cdippy/README.md

 follow one of these formats:

 ```
-1. Territory - Territory [Coast]
+1. Territory - Territory [Coast] [C]
 2. Territory S Territory
 3. Territory S Territory - Territory
 4. Territory C Territory - Territory
 ```

-These are, in order: (1) move (a.k.a. attack), (2) support to hold, (3)
+These are, in order: (1) move (i.e. attack), (2) support to hold, (3)
 support to move, (4) convoy. `Coast` is always required when ordering a fleet to move to a split coast territory, even when the only available destination can be inferred by the starting position of the unit.
 It must never instead be specified when ordering an army.
+A `C` at the end of a move order specifies it should preferably be carried out via convoy.
 An hold order is assumed for every unit that has not received any.

 The input language is completely case insensitive; whitespace only serves as a separator and can often be omitted, e.g. around `-`s and